PeterKwesiAnsah/lazyStreams/README.md

 # lazyStreams
-An es6 implementation of the lazyStream library,with options :Objectmode false and utf-8 encoding
+An  Implementation of the lazyStream library,with options :Objectmode false and utf-8 encoding